 International students applying for an undergraduate program should submit the online Application for Undergraduate Admission and Scholarship or the Common Application and follow the general admission procedure outlined in the application instructions.
 The applicant whose native language is not English must submit proof of English proficiency by submitting one of the following:

 - Test of English as a Foreign Language (TOEFL) - a minimum score of 70 on the Internet-based (IB) test or 523 on the paper-based (PB) test is required for full admission.
 Please use the University of Dayton's institution code 1834 when requesting your TOEFL score from Educational Testing Service (ETS).

 - English Language Proficiency Test (ELPT) - a minimum score of 956 is required for full admission.

 - American College Testing (ACT) - a minimum English score of 24.

-Undergraduate applicants unable to demonstrate the required TOEFL score or the equivalent for their level of study at the time of application may be considered for conditional admission.
+Undergraduate applicants unable to demonstrate the required English Proficiency options for their level of study at the time of application may be considered for conditional admission.
 Such a student will be expected to attend the University of Dayton's Intensive English Program and successfully complete the program or obtain the required TOEFL score for their level of study on one of the exams listed above before full admission to an academic program will be granted.

 For all students applying to an academic program, an official copy of the student's complete academic record of all previously attended secondary schools, colleges or universities must be received.
 This record must include dates of attendance, all subjects studied, grades earned and marks achieved on examinations.
 These documents must be accompanied by a certified English translation if the documents are not in English.
 Documents must be sent directly from the institution to the University.

 Intensive English Program